limbeckengineering/BBB/README.md

 The following code is only tested for Ubuntu Saucy (13.10) on the BeagleBone Black.
 It will work on most Ubuntu systems, although you needed an updated Bone kernel in order for the software to work.
 Check you bone kernel by using this comand: _uname -a_.
 Make sure it is Bone_28 or above.

+If you would like a more detalied explanation on the RoboGoby folder and what it contains please refer to out other repositoy name robogoby.
+Thanks.

 Dependencies
 ----------------------------------